oracle-samples/maa/hybrid_dr/soa_hybrid_dr_terraform/HybridDR_FSSresources/README.md

 This terraform code will create:
 - 1 mount target (if only 1 AD is used) or 2 mount targets (if 2 ADs are used).
 - 4 File Systems
 	- 1 file system for the shared config
 	- 1 file system for the shared runtime
-	- 1 for products1  (private file system for soa node1)
+	- 1 for products1  (private file system for wls node1)
-	- 1 for products2  (private file system for soa node2).
+	- 1 for products2  (private file system for wls node2).
 If there are 2 ADs, this will be created in the second AD.
 - 4 exports, one per each file system, in the appropriate AD.

 The names of the file systems and the export paths are configurable in terraform.tfvars file.